leocsato/detector_mw/README.md

 Results are on the "TCC" Jupyter Notebook.

-_I sincerely hope you find it of use._
+_I sincerely hope you will find it of use._